Touring Nutrition Education Program Seeks Teachers Who Rock

 What is the training process like?

-At your audition in the spring, we will assess you on several tenants:
+At your audition, we will assess you on several tenants:

 - physical stamina